-The following checklist is provided as a reminder of the items that should be checked before submitting a proposal to this solicitation.
-These are a summary of the requirements described above.
+The following checklist is provided as a reminder of solicitation specific requirements that should be checked before submitting a proposal to this solicitation.
+This is a summary of the requirements described above.
 For the items marked with (RWR), the proposal will be returned without review if the required item is not compliant at the submission deadline.

-- Proposal titles must begin with "SCC-CIVIC-PG Track A", "SCC-CIVIC-PG Track B", "SCC-CIVIC-FA Track A", or "SCC-CIVIC-FA Track B".
-(RWR) Project Description must not exceed 7 pages for Planning Grant proposals. - (RWR) region blaceled "Vision for a Research-Centered Pilot Project" (Stage 1) or "Research-Centered Pilot Project (Stage 2); "Civic Partnerships and Engagement"; "Broader Impacts" and "Results from Prior NSF Support" are required within the Project Description for all proposals. - (RWR) A subsection labeled "Research Questions" is required within the "Vision for a Research-Centered Pilot Project" (Stage 1) or "Research-Centered Pilot Project (Stage 2) section of the Project Description for all proposals. - (RWR) Project Personnel and Partner Institutions document is required as a Supplementary Document for all proposals. - (RWR) Proposals must be submitted by one lead organization with funding for all other participating institutions made through subawards. - (RWR) Proposals submitted as separately submitted collaborative proposals (as described under PAPPG Chapter II.D.3.b) will be returned without . review - (RWR) Sections labeled "Management Plan", "Evaluation Plan", and "Scalability, Sustainability, and Transferability" are required within the Project Description for Stage 2 Full Award proposals. - (RWR) For Stage 1: an individual may participate as PI or co-PI in at most two proposals. - (RWR) For Stage 2: an individual may participate as PI or co-PI in only one proposal. - Letters of Collaboration are permitted as Supplementary Documents for all proposals. - In addition, all requirements in the PAPPG must be fulfilled.
+- (RWR) Proposals must be submitted by one lead organization with funding for all other participating institutions made through subawards. - (RWR) Proposals submitted as separately submitted collaborative proposals (as described under PAPPG Chapter II.E.3.b) will be returned without review. - Proposal titles must begin with either "SCC-CIVIC-PG Track A", "SCC-CIVIC-PG Track B", "SCC-CIVIC-FA Track A", or "SCC-CIVIC-FA Track B". - (RWR) Project Description must not exceed 7 pages for Stage 1 Planning Grant proposals. - (RWR) Sections labeled "Vision for a Research-Centered Pilot Project" (Stage 1) or "Research-Centered Pilot Project (Stage 2); "Civic Partnerships and Engagement"; "Broader Impacts" and "Results from Prior NSF Support" are required within the Project Description for all proposals. - (RWR) A subsection labeled "Research Questions" is required within the "Vision for a Research-Centered Pilot Project" (Stage 1) or "Research-Centered Pilot Project" (Stage 2) section of the Project Description for all proposals. - (RWR) Sections labeled "Management Plan", "Evaluation Plan", and "Scalability, Sustainability, and Transferability" are required within the Project Description for Stage 2 Full Award proposals. - (RWR) Project Personnel and Partner Institutions information is required as a Supplementary Document for all proposals. - (RWR) For Stage 1: an individual may participate as PI or co-PI in at most two proposals. - (RWR) For Stage 2: an individual may participate as PI or co-PI in only one proposal.